maxwolf621/Notes/Typescript/static.md

 ```

-## static names can't be used
+## the names can't be used by `static`

 certain static names can’t be used.
-Function properties like name, length, and call aren’t valid to define as static members:
+Function properties like `name`, `length`, and `call` aren’t valid to define as static members:
 ```java
 class S {
   static name = "S!";